bernhardhuber/decisiontable/README.md

 constructs.

-Maybe to get some idea of this descion-table implementation look at the unit-test https://github.com/bernhardhuber/decisiontable/blob/master/src/test/java/org/huberb/decisiontable/DecisionTableTest.java
+Maybe to get some idea of this desicion-table implementation look at the unit-test https://github.com/bernhardhuber/decisiontable/blob/master/src/test/java/org/huberb/decisiontable/DecisionTableTest.java